Kotlin/kotlinx.coroutines/docs/topics/coroutines-and-channels.md

 The first intermediate result for the last version with channels is available sooner than the progress version, and you can see the difference in tests using virtual time.

-The tests for the remaining "suspend" and "progress" tasks are very similar; you can find them in the project ' solutions' branch.
+> The tests for the remaining "suspend" and "progress" tasks are very similar; you can find them in the project's
+> `solutions` branch.
+>
+{type="note"}

 ## What's next

+* Check out the [Asynchronous Programming with Kotlin](https://kotlinconf.com/workshops/) workshop by Roman Elizarov at KotlinConf.
-Find out more about using [virtual time and experimental testing package](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-test/).
+* Find out more about using [virtual time and experimental testing package](kotlinx-coroutines-test.md).